 of the magi, the disciple of Hermes will use another vector of transmission,

-still very poorly understood today: the symbol.
+still poorly understood today: the symbol.

 •••••